amannn/next-client-script/README.md

 For content heavy sites this [can cause performance issues](https://developers.google.com/web/updates/2019/02/rendering-on-the-web#rehydration) since the page is unresponsive while the client bundle is being executed.

 Recently, an [early version of removing the client side bundle](https://github.com/vercel/next.js/pull/11949) was shipped to Next.js which doesn't suffer from performance problems caused by hydration.
-However, for a typical website you'll likely need at least a tiny bit of JavaScript on the client side.
+However, for a typical website you'll likely still need some JavaScript on the client side to deliver a reasonable user experience.

 ## This solution

 This is a Next.js plugin that is intended to be used in conjunction with disabled runtime JavaScript.
-You can add client bundles on a per-page basis that only sprinkle a tiny bit of necessary JavaScript over otherwise completely static pages
+You can add client bundles on a per-page basis that only sprinkle a tiny bit JavaScript over otherwise completely static pages

-Benefits:
+**Benefits:**

-- You can keep the React component model for rendering your markup server side.
+- Keep the React component model for rendering your markup server side
-- Use the Next.js development experience and build pipeline for optimizing the server response.
+- Use the Next.js development experience and build pipeline for optimizing the server response
-- A client side runtime for components is opt-in.
+- A client side runtime for components is opt-in
-- Serializing state for the client is opt-in.
+- Serializing data for the client is opt-in

 The tradeoff is that you can't use any client-side features of React (state, effects, event handlers, …).